Controversial tampon ad ban by advertising watchdog could be reviewed

 The ASAI said advertisements that had been found to be in breach of its code could be published again if amendments allowed them to become compliant.

-An ASAI spokesperson said it had issued the follow-up statement “to provide further clarity on the decision” given the range and nature of the queries it had received about the ad.
+An ASAI spokesperson said it had issued Sunday’s follow-up statement “to provide further clarity on the decision” given the range and nature of the queries it had received about the ad.